3 December 2021

 This interactor takes in a context.email input, and throws an error if it’s not valid.

-Not easily reuseable
+Not easily reusable

 send_page_to_friend.rb